About the CWCC

 General questions

-11. Why do some songs sound louder than others?
+Why do some songs sound louder or more dynamic than others?

+As mentioned above, we didn’t go through with plans for professional mastering of this compilation.
 The songs were recorded by different bands using different equipment in different studio situations.
-Some recordings have gone through an intensive recording process, while others are comparatively low tech and raw.
-That’s going to cause variations in the volume level.
-It also means that some songs will be mixed differently — meaning that vocals or individual instruments will stand out on some songs more than others.
-Usually albums are mastered before release to even out some of these differences, but we don’t have the resources to do that (we’ve tried, using typical Windows software, to normalize volumes somewhat).
+Some have gone through an intensive recording process, while others are comparatively low tech.
+Some were professionally mixed while others weren’t.
+Vocals or individual instruments will stand out on some songs more than others.
+We’ve tried, using typical Windows software, to normalize volumes somewhat.
 Hopefully it’s not too much of a problem for you.
 Keep your volume control handy if it is.

-As mentioned earlier, “hotlinking” (good lord, it’s been a long time since I typed that word) directly to mp3s on this site is discouraged.
+“Hotlinking” (good lord, it’s been a long time since I typed that word) directly to mp3s on this site is discouraged.
 If you want to download a song, do it through this website, not because we’re control freaks, but because we’re trying to preserve our bandwidth.
 We’d prefer it if you didn’t host the mp3s on your own site, though we won’t chase you down if you do.
-Legally speaking, though, it’s a bad idea to try to make any money off them.
+Legally speaking, though, don’t attempt to try to make any money off any of these recordings.
 No one has permission for that.

 If you want to use any of the artwork for any purpose beyond just printing it for yourself, please email us for permission.
 Unlike the other stuff, the artwork is protected by copyright.

-As mentioned elsewhere, this in an international project open to everyone; we want as many covers as we can gather.
+We don’t decide; we post everything we get.
+For a while, we tried to prioritize certain songs, but now we just organize them by CW album.
+This is an international project open to everyone; we want as many covers as we can gather.
 Getting picky about quality seems to be at odds with that mission.
 And to be honest, some of the less-polished songs are quirky and interesting.
-Give ’em all a couple of listens, at least; you might find a hidden gem.
+Most of the downloads are pretty small, so take a chance, and give ’em all a couple of listens, at least; you might find a hidden gem.

-The site was constructed using Dreamweaver and, in some cases, raw HTML until recently; now, it’s a WordPress-based site using the Tracks template.
-Although Mike runs this site, much of the content (especially in this FAQ) was written by Heather Parsons and a few others back in the early 2000s.
+The website was originally constructed using Dreamweaver, but now, it’s a WordPress-based site using the Tracks theme.
+Although Mike runs this site, some of the content (especially in this FAQ) was written by Heather Parsons and a few others back in the early 2000s.

-Last but not least: this site has been hosted dependably by DreamHost since day one.
+Last but not least: this site has been hosted with impressive reliability by DreamHost since day one.

-We have dedicated Too Much Is Not Enough: The Catherine Wheel Cover Compilation to Lisa Maree of Sydney, Australia, who passed away March 5, 2001.
+We dedicate Too Much Is Not Enough: The Catherine Wheel Cover Compilation to Lisa Maree of Sydney, Australia, who passed away March 5, 2001.
 Although she spent many of her last days battling cancer, she remained one of the most fervent supporters of the CWCC.

 Hi and thanks for keeping CW Alive and well in the Covers Comp.
 I have the original and I downloaded all the ones from this new site though most are the same.
 I did come across a few changes and wanted to know if you could fill us in on why some are gone and some are added?
 And has there been others that have been available over the years that are no longer part of this Compilation.
 I didn’t realize it was an ever expandable thing, which I think is great so Thanks very much for your dedication & any other info you could share, please do.
 If for any reason you don’t have these other 2 entries from the original ( and there are 5 new ones that I didn’t have) and want them, just let me know and I will get them to you.
 I assume you just cant post them for some reason but of somehow you need them, just let me know.
 Since I cant upload a pic of the old vs new tracks, I will list them below.